cryoTUD/locscale/README.md

 ## References

-If you found `LocScale` useful, please consider citing it:
+If you found `LocScale` useful for your research, please consider citing it:

 - A.J.
 Jakobi, M. Wilmanns and C. Sachse, [Model-based local density sharpening of cryo-EM maps](https://doi.org/10.7554/eLife.27131), eLife 6: e27131 (2017).
 - A. Bharadwaj and A.J.
-Jakobi, [Electron scattering properties and their use in cryo-EM map sharpening](https://doi.org/10.1039/D2FD00078D), Faraday Discussions D2FD00078D (2022)
+Jakobi, [Electron scattering properties and their use in cryo-EM map sharpening](https://doi.org/10.1039/D2FD00078D), Faraday Discussions 240, 168-183 (2022)
 ---

 ## Bugs and questions